What is Robinhood

 Users do not pay any transaction fees, but there are other costs they can incur.
 Robinhood passes through any regulatory fees that are incurred when a trade is placed.
 The price of such fees are typically fractions of a penny, still, they round those fees to the nearest penny.

-Robinhood also charges $10 per transaction made on the phone with the aid of a live broker, and foreign stock transactions cost between $35-$50.
+Robinhood also charges $10 per transaction made via phone with the aid of a live broker, and foreign stock transactions cost between $35-$50.

 Another reason that some think Robinhood is too good to be true is their lack of transparency.
 It is also important to note that payment for order flow is slowly being regulated out of existence.
 That means that those brokerages that depend on generating income by selling order flow to market makers will face serious troubles within five years.